Tourism and Events Information for Victoria’s tourism industry

 The Melbourne Food and Wine Festival is supported by the Victorian Government.
 Learn more and buy tickets to the Melbourne Food and Wine Festival.

-Page last updated: 30 Oct 2023
+Page last updated: 23 Sep 2024

 Back to top

-We acknowledge the Aboriginal Traditional Owners of Country throughout Victoria, their ongoing connection to this land and we pay our respects to their culture and their Elders past, present and future.
+We acknowledge the Traditional Aboriginal Owners of Country throughout Victoria and pay our respects to them, their connections to land, sea, and community.
+We pay our respects to their Elders past and present and future Traditional Owners.

 © 2023 Department of Jobs, Skills, Industry and Regions